FeNN-DMA: A RISC-V SoC for SNN acceleration: Method

-We implemented the FeNN-DMA SoC shown in \figurename~\ref{fig:soc}A on the Kria KV260 platform which uses an AMD Zynq UltraScale+ MPSoC architecture, combining a quad-core Arm Cortex-A53 processor -- referred to as the Processing Systems~(PS) -- with FPGA fabric -- referred to as the Programmable Logic~(PL).
-FeNN cores are implemented on the PL and consist of a RISC-V scalar processor (\S\ref{sec:methods/cv32e40x}) with a tightly-coupled bespoke vector processor (\S\ref{sec:methods/vec}).
-These are accompanied by on-chip Block RAMs and Ultra RAMs configured to match the memory access patterns of SNNs (\S\ref{sec:methods/on_chip_memory}).
-Additionally, each core has a DMA controller (\S\ref{sec:methods/dma}) to copy data between external DDR4 memory and UltraRAM.
-In the proposed design, the PS runs SNN applications implemented using our PyFeNN library (\S\ref{sec:methods/pyfenn}) on Ubuntu Linux.
+The ARM core is a quad-core ARM Cortex-A53 processor responsible for running high-level operating systems (like Linux), managing peripherals and controlling application-level tasks.
+In the proposed design, the ARM core runs SNN applications implemented using our PyFeNN library (Section~\ref{sec:methods/pyfenn}) on Ubuntu Linux.
 PyFeNN compiles network descriptions into RISC-V code and data, which gets written to memory-mapped on-chip BRAM or DMA buffers located in the DDR memory.
 PyFeNN then controls simulations by interacting with the FeNN cores via memory-mapped resources.
-The following sub-sections describe the system in more detail.

-\subsection{On-chip memories}
+\subsubsection{On-chip memories}